The Right Stuff

 Questions:

-We at Callegari believe that we have an excellent team of Equine Professionals with a vast amount of accumulated knowledge,
+We at Callegari believe that we give access to an excellent team of Equine Professionals with a vast amount of accumulated

-and great accreditations.
+knowledge, and great accreditations.
 We do not let kids teach kids at our facility or folks who are mere beginners themselves.
-Anyone can go

-and get a "quicky certification" but that is not enough for us.
-We prefer "accomplishments".
+Anyone can go and get a "quicky certification" but that is not enough for us.

 horseman, and their mounts better horses!
 If all you ever do is one thing, one way, with one trainer, you may